 School: University of Maine at Machias, Bachelor’s Degree in Biology

 Shannon has been working for VCA since February 2009.
 She has two rescue dogs Lexi an English Springer Spaniel and Madie a Pit-Bull Mix.
 Shannon grew up in Catonsville with her parents Jim, Linda, brother Patrick and sister Katie.
-She currently lives in Catonsville with her fiancé Kyle and Madie.
-She will be getting married this September.
+She currently lives in Catonsville with her Husband Kyle and Madie.
 She has goals to go back to school and further her education.
 She likes to spend time with her family in their Delaware home by the beach.
 She is passionate about Team in Training and finished the Nike women’s Half Marathon in DC April of 2013, it was the first of many runs to come for her.

 "I never imagined having a job where I was not working with animals.
 My passion began at a young age when I wanted my dad to buy me a horse to keep in our shed.
 Since then it has turned into so much more.
 I have had the opportunity to get to know some great clients and their pets.
 It is an awesome feeling when you have helped the pets and the client leaves to greatful for fixing their best friend.
 With this job, there are sad days and happy days, hard days and crazy days, but everyday is a great day when you get a kiss from a puppy!

 School: Gettysburg, B.S.

 Katie started working for VCA Columbia at Centre Park in May 2011.
 She graduated from Gettysburg College and has always had a passion for animals.
 She currently resides in Sykesville with her husband, Chris, their two cats: Cosmo and Cuervo, their dog Jenga and Snoopy the pony.